xibosignage/xibo-manual/source/en/tour_grids.md

 ![Column Visibility](img/v3_tour_column_visibility.png)

-{tip}
+{version}
 From v3.1.0 if too many columns have been selected to fit your screen size additional rows will be hidden.
-These can be viewed by clicking on the + icon at the beginning of the row:
+These can be viewed by clicking on the + icon at the beginning of the row!
+{/version}

 ![Addtional Rows](img/v3.1_tour_grids_addtional_rows.png)

 ![Visible Rows](img/v3.1_tour_grids_visible_rows.png)

-{/tip}

 ## Row Menu